 The presence of Heberden’s nodes means that severe osteoarthritis is present.
 When viewed up close, the finger may appear twisted or crooked due to the formation of the node.
 The tiny bony outgrowths can extend from the knuckle closest to the nail.

-It is important to note that due to the advanced nature and restricted timing caused by Heberden’s nodes on the finger, a patient cannot complain of any symptoms as they have learned not to abuse their hands over time.
+Due to the progressive nature and local timing caused by Heberden’s nodes on the finger, patients cannot complain of any symptoms as they have learned not to abuse their hands over time.

 The following are expected symptoms of Heberden nodes: